Big Drum Records Logo

 For beginners, we recommend starting with current releases from active labels like Big Drum Records.
 New pressings are affordable, readily available, and provide an opportunity to support the scene while building your collection.
 As you develop your knowledge and budget, you can begin seeking out rare and valuable original pressings from the golden era.

-Identifying Valuable UK Garage Pressings
+Identifying Valuable Pressings

 Original vs. Repress

 Original first pressings are always more valuable than represses.
 Check the matrix numbers in the run-out groove, catalog numbers, and label design to verify authenticity.
-Original Big Drum Records pressings feature specific matrix codes and label variations that distinguish them from later represses.

-Artist and Label Reputation
+Artist & Label

 Releases from established artists like Tova Brown, Ray Hurley, and respected labels like Big Drum Records hold their value better than unknown artists.
-The label's history, reputation, and catalog strength all contribute to collectibility.

 Condition Grading